Certified Defense to Image Transformations via Randomized Smoothing: Experimental Evaluation

 We evaluate on ImageNet \citep{ImageNet}, Restricted ImageNet (RImageNet)\citep{TsiprasSETM19}, a subset of ImageNet with 10 classes, CIFAR-10 \citep{cifar}, and MNIST \citep{MNIST}.
 For the base classifier, in \cref{sec:methodheuristic} we use standard models without any additional training, while in the other sections we use models trained with data augmentation (transformations, $\ell^2$-noise) using \cite{Salman}.

 In \cref{sec:methodglobal,sec:methodindividual}, we apply a circular or rectangular vignette for rotation and translation respectively, to reduce error estimates in areas of the image where information is lost.
 We also apply a Gaussian blur prior to classification to further reduce the high-frequency components of the interpolation error. \cref{sec:experiment-details} contains further details on prepossessing, model training and parameters.
 Note that pre-processing does not impact the theoretical guarantees as long as it is consistently applied.
 We provide an ablation study regarding vignetting and Gaussian blur in \cref{sec:furth-comp-ablat}.
 Additional experiments, including other interpolation methods or audio classification are provided in \cref{sec:addit-exper}, highlighting the generality of our methods.
-Throughout the section we use $\alpha_{\delta} = 0.002$ and $\alpha_{\gamma} = 0.01$ for confidences.
+Throughout the section all individual certificates hold with overall confidence $1 - \alpha$ for $\alpha = 0.01$.

 We can quickly obtain a well-motivated but empirical defense by instantiating \cref{thm:bound} with $\psi_\beta := T^{I}_{\beta}$ and ignoring both the interpolation error \cref{eq:epsilon_error} and the construction in \cref{sec:approach}. \cref{tab:heuristicResults} shows results on an undefended classifier $b$ and the \methodHeuristic smoothed version $g$.
 Here \emph{Acc.} is obtained over the whole dataset.
 To evaluate \emph{adv.
 Acc.} we use the \texttt{worst-of-k} proposed by \citet{EngstromMadryRotation}, which returns the $\gamma$ yielding the highest cross-entropy loss out of $k$ randomly sampled $\gamma \sim \mathcal{U}(\Gamma)$.
 We apply \texttt{worst-of-k} to 1000 images and produce 3 attacked images each, resulting 3000 samples on which we then evaluate $b$ and $g$.
 For $g$, the average inference time per image $t$ is generally fast, where most time is spent on sampling transformations.
 The actual inference, invoking $b$ on the samples, is not slowed down as all samples fit into a single batch.
-In this section we use $n_{\gamma} = 1000, \sigma_\gamma = \Gamma_{\pm}$.
+In this section we use $n_{\gamma} = 1000, \sigma_\gamma = \Gamma_{\pm}$. and $\alpha_{\gamma} = 0.01$.

 We do not obtain certificates here as the assumptions of \cref{thm:bound} are violated.
 However, we investigate in \cref{sec:addit-exper} if the certification radius holds practically.